-ESFPs have outstanding social skills and great sense of optimism so it’s a good bet that if ESFPs are dissatisfied, it’s due to lack of commitment.
+ESFPs have outstanding social skills and a great sense of optimism, so it’s a good bet that if ESFPs are dissatisfied, it’s due to lack of commitment.
 ESFPs often have a difficult time with commitment.
-In both work and relationships, if this weakness goes untethered the ESFP could end up alone, or bouncing from relationship to relationship or job to job.
-The bouncing feels good at points, but long-term, constant change can put the ESFP on the sidelines in either realtionships or work or both.
+In both work and relationships, if this weakness goes untethered, ESFPs could end up alone, or bouncing from relationship to relationship or job to job.
+The bouncing feels good at points, but long-term, constant change can put ESFPs on the sidelines in either relationships, work, or both.

-For an ESFP to attain fulfillment, he or she needs to balance the need for fun and excitement and change with the need to commit to something in order to be an important part of something.
+For an ESFP to attain fulfillment, he or she needs to balance the need for fun, excitement, and change with the need to commit to something in order to be an important part of something.

 • Freedom to interact with people

 • Rigid routines

 A study of ESFPs revealed that they reported more sources of stress in their lives than any other type.
 They were stressed out about children, intimate relationships, school, finances, health, care for aging parents, and “other.”
 The list of things that didn’t stress them out is smaller: work and balancing home and work.
 It would seem that job stress is the least of the ESFPs’ worries. – Oddly Developed Types

 They are of the moment and people-centric, so great at service roles and at making people feel really special.
 They do not like slow-paced environment or those where it is quiet and serious.
 They love being thrown in and just sorting it out, and they do that really well.
 The ESFP is not a long-range planner but uses their expediency and desire to “do good” to solve immediate, people-based problems and ensure that harmony reigns within their domain.
 They have an incredible talent for making people feel special, for diffusing tension, and solving even the most difficult “people” issue. – Prelude Character Analysis